Back to blogs

 Writing and compiling solidity code

-The Solidity compiler generates two critical outputs:
+The Solidity Compiler generates two outputs:

 Interaction with the Ethereum Virtual Machine (EVM)

 • The EVM reads the bytecode stored at the contract’s address and executes the corresponding instructions.
-This may involve reading from or writing to the contract’s storage, performing calculations, or interacting with other contracts.
+This may involve reading from or writing to the contract’s storage, calculations, or interacting with other contracts.

 Applications of Solidity